 EMILY POSNER — Emily is a policy and legislative coordinator for the Recirculating Farms Coalition, in New Orleans, LA.
 She recently earned a J.D. from Loyola University New Orleans’ College of Law.
-Prior to law school she worked on various environmental justice and criminal justice initiatives, including co-coordinating campaigns against the Nestle Corporation and the Plum Creek Timber Company.
+Prior to law school, she worked on various environmental justice and criminal justice initiatives.
 Emily has also been a long time supporter and organizer for the Angola 3.
 In 2004, she co-founded the Winter Cache Project in Portland, Maine, and then resided for years at After the Fall Farm, an off-grid rural farm and homestead.
 She earned a B.A. from Colby College in Latin American Studies.

-JUSTINE WILLIAMS — Justine does research and policy work for the Recirculating Farms Coalition, and collaborates with the organization on work in Latin America/the Caribbean.
+JUSTINE WILLIAMS — Justine does research for the Recirculating Farms Coalition, and collaborates with the organization on work in Latin America/the Caribbean.
 She is a doctoral candidate in sociocultural anthropology with a specialization in food and agricultural politics.
 Justine is also involved in research on local food system development in North Carolina and is writing her dissertation on social frameworks for agroecology in Cuba.
 Her primary interest lies in supporting sustainable food systems that are fair for all producers and consumers.
 Before beginning her graduate work, she was Researcher and Policy Analyst for the Fish and Oceans Program at Food & Water Watch in Washington, D.C.
 (2007-2010).
 Justine holds an MA and is ABD at the University of North Carolina in Chapel Hill, and a BA in anthropology from the George Washington University.